 When you contact us via telephone, email or use an online contact form we store the data you communicate to be able to answer your inquiries.
 This may include your name, email-address, telephone number and any other personal data you freely decide to share with us.
 We will retain this data as long as it is necessary for the purpose of your inquiry and delete it when it’s no longer needed if we are not obligated to retain it by law.

 In some cases, we may need your personal data for other purposes beyond performance of contract.
 We will in such cases always ask for your consent for each individual purpose.

 You have the right to, at any time, recall your consent.
-We will then no longer process your personal data or collect new unless these are not needed to fulfill our obligations according to contract or law.
+We will then no longer process your personal data or collect new unless it is needed to fulfill our obligations according to a contract or the law.

 Third party analytics and tracking

 We use analytics tools, such as Google Analytics to help analyze how you use our website.
 While our use of analytics software always is steered towards the use of anonymized data it’s important for you to be aware of that much of the information we process is considered personal data under the current data protection laws.
 Below you can read more details about the information we collect, how we use this information but also how you, as a visitor of our website, may disable our collection of your data.

 The tracking information allows us to better understand the kind of people who come to our website and what content they’re reading.
 This allows us to make better decisions about design and writing.
 Occasionally, we will compile aggregate statistics about the number of visitors this site receives and browsers being used.
 No personally identifying data is included in this type of reporting.
 Google Analytics is also used to evaluate data from AdWords and the DoubleClick cookie for statistical purposes.

 All of our activity falls within the bounds of the Google Analytics Terms of Service.